 Entrance & Accessible Parking

 The Black Creek Pioneer Village entrance is located through the main electronic doors of the Visitor’s Centre.
-A drop-off circle is located in front of the main doors for any drop-off or pick-up needs from the village.
+A drop-off circle is located in front of the main doors for any drop-off or pick-up needs at the village.

 There are wheelchair accessible parking spaces in the Black Creek parking lot, located approximately 80 metres from the Visitor’s Centre.
-A slow grade sloped path leads from the parking lot to the Visitor’s Centre.
+A paved slow grade sloped path leads from the parking lot to the Visitor’s Centre.

 Wheelchairs & Village Access

 Wheelchairs are available for use at the Admissions Desk on a first-come, first-served basis.

 Black Creek is an outdoor museum that recreates life in a rural Ontario village of the mid-19th century.
 As such, there are uneven road conditions and some distance to traverse between buildings.

 There are accessible pathways throughout the Village: a boardwalk in some areas and hard-packed gravel roads in others.
 Please note that in spring or after a heavy rainfall, the roads can be muddy.
 Benches are located at several points along the pathways.

 The Visitor’s Centre and 14 of the historic buildings are fully accessible by wheelchair.
 Five buildings are partially accessible.The map below identifies all accessible buildings at Black Creek.
 (Click to view full-size.)